 France and the “Cure”

-To ready myself for the tour and the cure, I had to learn something about why they’re so popular in France.
+To prepare myself for the tour and the cure, I had to learn why they’re so popular in France.

 It took centuries for the Dax area to claim its premier spa therapy status.
 The emergence of the railways in the nineteenth century brought masses of patients to the cities in the Landes area of France.
 In the 1950s, medical thermal spas and therapies began being funded by the state.